thingsboard/thingsboard.github.io/_includes/docs/user-guide/image-gallery.md

 To edit an image, do the following:

- - In the list view, click the "Edit Image" icon next to the name of the image you want to edit.
+ - In the list view, click the "Edit Image" icon next to the image name you want to edit.
 In the grid view, hover your mouse cursor over the image you want to edit and click the "Export Image" button.

 {% include images-gallery.html imageCollection="edit-image-1"%}